 The Trust directly subsidizes performances for resident companies and non-profit organizations at the theaters it operates.
 This amounts to over $1 million in cost savings annually for the hundreds arts organizations and individual artists who benefit from the subsidy.
 Above and beyond this budgeted support, the Trust provides additional financial support, marketing support, assistance and visibility for over 45,000 different artists and arts groups annually with an estimated value exceeding $6 million.

-The Trust presents the PNC Broadway Across America series, the Cohen & Grigsby Trust Presents Series, JazzLive, Pittsburgh Dance Council, the Pittsburgh International Children’s Theater Family Series, and CD Live! each year.
+The Trust presents the PNC Broadway in Pittsburgh series, the Cohen & Grigsby Trust Presents series, JazzLive, Pittsburgh Dance Council, the Citizens Bank Children’s Theater Series, and Trust Cabaret series each year.

-The Trust has merged with and assumed management and programmatic responsibility for First Night, Pittsburgh International Children’s Festival, and Dollar Bank Three Rivers Arts Festival.
+The Trust has merged with and assumed management and programmatic responsibility for Highmark First Night Pittsburgh, EQT Children’s Theater Festival, Dollar Bank Three Rivers Arts Festival and developed the Pittsburgh JazzLive International Festival.
 The Trust also hosts four Cultural District Gallery Crawls each year.
 Festivals provide enormous entertainment and enrichment for arts audiences.
 They are also effective tools for building audiences, supporting local artists and for promoting the offerings of other nonprofit organizations.

 Tessitura is the premiere ticketing and gift management software on the market, and the Trust manages the local Tessitura Consortium.
 This user group consists of 10 local arts organizations and 452 users, and processes over $88 million worth of ticketing and fundraising transactions annually, which makes it the largest user consortium in the world.
 The Trust also provides an annual subsidy of $170,000 for support of the consortium.